PGCodehub/Image_Classification_Project/README.md

 # Image Classification Project

-The Image Classification Project is trained on Flower dataset with 101 categories and has to code in train.py to train on different datasets using Transfer Learning
+A CNN models was Trained for Image Classification Project is trained on Flower dataset with 101 categories and has to code in train.py to train on different datasets using Transfer Learning